AleksaZatezalo/ShadowCoin/README.md

-# Agoracoin
+# Simplecoin

 A lightweight cryptocurrency implementation designed for CPU-only mining.

 ## Overview

-Agoracoin is a minimalist blockchain implementation written in pure C. It demonstrates the core concepts of cryptocurrency without the complexity of production systems.
+Simplecoin is a minimalist blockchain implementation written in pure C. It demonstrates the core concepts of cryptocurrency without the complexity of production systems.
 The design intentionally resists GPU optimization to keep mining accessible on standard CPUs.

-Like Bitcoin Core, Agoracoin is delivered as a single binary (`Agoracoind`) that provides all functionality: full node operation, wallet management, mining, and network participation.
+Like Bitcoin Core, Simplecoin is delivered as a single binary (`Simplecoind`) that provides all functionality: full node operation, wallet management, mining, and network participation.

 ## Architecture

 ### Core Components

 ```
-Agoracoin/
+Simplecoin/
 ├── src/
 │   ├── main.c                 # Entry point and command dispatcher
 │   ├── daemon.c/h             # Node daemon and RPC server